collective/collective.geo.geographer/collective/geo/geographer/README.rst

 How it work
 ===========

+Any object that implements :class:`IAttributeAnnotatable <zope.annotation.interfaces.IAttributeAnnotatable>`
+and
+:class:`IGeoreferenceable <collective.geo.geographer.interfaces.IGeoreferenceable>`
-Any object that implements zope.annotation.interfaces.IAttributeAnnotatable and collective.geo.geographer.interfaces.IGeoreferenceable can be adapted and geo-referenced.
+can be adapted and geo-referenced.

 The former marker is standard for Zope content objects, and the latter can be easily configured via ZCML.